openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 * Tracking (Localizing an object across multiple frames)
 * Classification (Detecting the type of object and optionally localizing that object)

 Each frame of the video is processed as it is read from the stream.
-After processing enough frames to form a segment (for example, 100 frames), the component starts starts processing the next segment.
+After processing enough frames to form a segment (for example, 100 frames), the component starts processing the next segment.
 Like with batch processing, each segment read from the stream is processed independently of the rest.
 No detection or track information is carried over between segments.
 Tracks are not merged across segments.

 ## How Components Integrate into OpenMPF